5 Eco-Friendly Driving Tips

 According to the EPA and the Rubber Manufacturers Association, 290 million tires are discarded in the United States each year.
 More than 80 percent of those tires are reused or recycled in some way, and that’s great.
 When tires aren’t recycled, they can do major damage in landfills.
 They take up tons of space, create a breeding ground for mosquitoes and disease-carrying critters, and when burned, emit a toxic, black smoke.
 When recycled, shredded tires can be made into playground flooring, running tracks, speed bumps, vibration-reducing material for railway lines and much more.
 They can also be used as road or construction material when mixed with asphalt or concrete.
 Be sure to always take your unused tires to a service station or other facility that accepts old tires.

 Washing your vehicle at home might seem like a good way to save money (and a fun activity to do with the kids in the summer), but it’s actually a big waste of water.
 Professional car washes use water efficient equipment and high-pressure nozzles and pumps, which clean cars thoroughly while conserving water.
 Professional washes are also required to send dirty water to water treatment plants or drainage facilities that are designed to protect the environment.
 Many times, when you wash your car at home, polluted water is released directly into the environment, or into storm drains intended for rainwater, which can pollute your local rivers, lakes and streams.

 Embrace Eco-Friendly Products

-If you do need to wash your car at home, or do any type of cleaning, just be sure you’re using eco-friendly products.
-Many companies offer products from interior cleaners to wax to air fresheners that are chemical free and easy on the environment.
+If you need to wash your car at home, or do any type of car cleaning, be sure you’re using eco-friendly products.
+Many companies offer products from interior cleaners to wax to air fresheners that are easy on the environment.

 Maintain Proper Tire Pressure